mikeroyal/Self-Hosting-Guide/README.md

 [DUA (Disk Usage Analyzer)](https://lib.rs/crates/dua-cli) is a tool to conveniently learn about the usage of disk space of a given directory.
 It's parallel by default and will max out your SSD, providing relevant information as fast as possible.
 Optionally delete superfluous data, and do so more quickly than rm.

+[Perkeep](https://github.com/perkeep/perkeep) is a set of open source formats, protocols, and software for modeling, storing, searching, sharing and synchronizing data.
+It can be easily accessed via a phone, browser or FUSE filesystem.

+[duf](https://github.com/muesli/duf) is a Disk Usage/Free Utility for Linux, BSD, macOS & Windows.

 [Dirstat-rs](https://github.com/scullionw/dirstat-rs) is a fast, cross-platform disk usage CLI, similar to [Windirstat](https://windirstat.net/).

 [Dutree](https://github.com/nachoparker/dutree) is a tool to analyze file system usage written in Rust.